CIT Bank pops to top of 2-year CD rates

 Since then, the average return on 24-month CDs has fallen from 2.42% APY to a record-low 0.37% APY today.

-Late last year, Fed Chairman Bernanke said the central bank would start bumping rates up when the unemployment rate hit 6.5%.
+In late 2012, Fed Chairman Bernanke said the central bank would start bumping rates up when the unemployment rate hit 6.5%.

 With that goal in mind, savers anxiously watched the jobless rate fall to 7.3% in August.
 Not quite there, but closing in.

 Then Bernanke told a news conference after the Fed's rate-setting committee met on Sept.
 18 that “the first increases in short-term rates might not occur until the unemployment rate is considerably below 6.5%."

 Indeed, the Fed chairman said a return to market-driven rates — and a reasonable return on our savings — could be "several more years" down the road.

 New Fed Chairman Janet Yellen seems to think pretty much the same way.
 She's made speeches explaining why it may be necessary to hold interest rates near zero until at least late 2015.

 Contributing editor Darci Swisher contributed to this report.